GustavoSept/GustavoSept/README.md

 ## About Me 👋

 Hello!
 I'm Gustavo, a Data Analyst transitioning from the CGI industry to a field that I find both fascinating and critical for our times.
-I've completed IBM's Data Science Professional Certificate from Coursera and am eagerly diving into projects that pique my interests.
-My _current_ focus areas are primarily Finance, Economics, IoT and Health.
+After the IBM Data Science certification, I've been building my fundamentals on computer science in general: you can look at my study journey [here](http://gustavosept.us-east-1.elasticbeanstalk.com/#educational-journey).

 # [🌐 Live Portfolio](http://gustavosept.us-east-1.elasticbeanstalk.com/)